Farm Loans Programs

 Big idea: USDA provides loans to farmers and ranchers through local Farm Service Agency county offices, and also works with local banks to provide a government guarantee for farm loans made by those financial institutions to farmers and ranchers.

 Who can apply: Farmers and ranchers (including individuals, cooperatives, joint operations, corporations, and partnerships) who are unable to obtain financing from commercial lending sources can apply for direct and guaranteed loans.
 Direct loans are provided by the government to the farmer or rancher, and guaranteed loans are provided by a local bank with a guarantee from USDA.
-Funds are available to beginning farmers and ranchers who have been in business for less than ten years and are family-sized farmers.
-Funds are also available to women, African Americans, American Indians, Alaskan Natives, Hispanics, Asian Americans or Pacific Islanders who are farming or entering into farming.
+Funds are available to all farmers and ranchers.
+However, specifically targeted funds are available to beginning farmers and ranchers who have been in business for less than ten years and are family-sized farmers.
+Specifically targeted funds are also available to women, African Americans, American Indians, Alaskan Natives, Hispanics, Asian Americans or Pacific Islanders who are farming or entering into farming.
 FSA also makes Youth Loans of up to $5,000 to help young people work on an agricultural project in conjunction with local farm organizations.

 Possibilities: USDA Farm Loans offer direct and guaranteed loans to: